Tomshiii/ahk_wiki/Old/v2.8.x/v2.8.1/Other Scripts/Streamdeck AHK.md

 **be aware, a lot of these are designed for my workflow specifically and will likely **not** be plug and play.*

 > #### `adjustment layer.ahk`
-A script to quickly add a new adjustment layer in either Adobe Premiere or Adobe After Effects.
+A script to quickly add a new adjustment layer in either Adobe Premiere or Adobe After Effects
 ***

 > #### `close stream.ahk`